 22nd – Spinel comes in a variety of colours and is durable and affordable.
 It is said to help set aside egos and become devoted to another person.
 Like other fiery red gemstones, Spinel is believed to encourage great passion and devotion.

 23rd – Imperial Topaz refers to topaz that can range from yellow to a deep golden colour.
-If you want to improve love with your partner or friendship between your friends, Imperial Topaz is your best choice.
+If you want to improve your love for your partner or friendship with your friends, Imperial Topaz is your best choice.

 24th – Tanzanite is a relatively new gemstone that was first found in the late 1960s.
 It is a beautiful blue gemstone, often with a purple tone.
 Tanzanite will make a harmonious connection between what your heart desires and what your mind wants to achieve.